 Here follow the key design files for three variants of the same design.
 The picture here shows the actual layout for the 5.8 - 10 MHz receiver (49m, 41 and 31m bands):

-Tor Gjerde has published his .fig templates for generating breadboard layout files.
-I have used these extensively to give my projects that official Philips EE look that is virtually indistinguishable from the original Philips EE versions.
 His templates are published on his website: Link Tor Gjerde .
-These published templates as well as his EE2003 diagrams are in XFig metric size units.
-He appears to use XFig for creating his diagrams, not WinFig - which I use.
+These published templates as well as his EE2003 diagrams are in XFig Metric size units (not Imperial).
+He appears to use the XFig for creating his diagrams, not the more modern WinFIG - which I use.

-Regarding WinFig (MS-Windows) - XFig (Linux) interoperability of files it appears that the use of the Imperial instead of Metric units has the advantage of giving exactly the same results on printing, whereas in Metric format a correction is needed when WinFig is used.
-The background is explained by the author of WinFig (Andreas Schmidt) in detail on his FAQ page under the section "Drawings that were created with Xfig using metric units (cm) are slightly smaller in WinFIG".
+Regarding WinFIG (MS-Windows) - XFig (Linux) interoperability of files it appears that the use of the Imperial instead of Metric units has the advantage of giving exactly the same results on printing, whereas in Metric format a correction is needed when WinFig is used.
+The background is explained by the author of WinFIG (Andreas Schmidt) in detail on his FAQ page under the section "Drawings that were created with Xfig using metric units (cm) are slightly smaller in WinFIG".
 As a conclusion he states: "You can avoid all that trouble by using imperial units only".

 Therefore, here follow the links to the Imperial versions of Tor Gjerde's template files (which he does not publish in the mentioned link but which I received from him):